Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

-Taking the former approach is advantageous because social constructs are directly important to society.
-Indeed, many of the groups that are most disadvantaged, at risk, or marginalized are based on factors that capture social constructs.
-However, this approach also raises challenging questions about social constructs and the ways in which they are shaped by---and, in turn, shape---society, sometimes in problematic ways~\cite[e.g.,][]{benthall19racial,hanna20towards}.
-In addition, it can be challenging to obtain accurate information about membership of groups based on factors that capture social constructs.
-In some contexts, this information may be available via self-reports or official documentation (e.g., government-issued identification).
-In other contexts, though, this may not be possible, meaning that group membership must instead be inferred from observable properties thought to be meaningfully correlated with those social constructs.
-Making decisions about which observable properties are meaningfully correlated with social constructs is an activity that can be viewed as essentializing, stigmatizing, or alienating, especially if this is done in a way that suggests that these properties are common to all members---or only members---of those groups.
-It also runs the risk of inaccuracies, especially when group membership is difficult to infer from observable properties or when group membership manifests itself differently for different groups.
-Moreover, inferring group membership also raises questions about the ethics of imposing labels on people~\cite{Bogen,andrus2020we}.\looseness=-1 We discuss this issue further below in the context of creating evaluation datasets.
+Focusing on social constructs (or their proxies) can be advantageous because social constructs affect people's lives in ways that are both profound and mundane.
+For example, some of the groups that are most disadvantaged within society are groups based on race and gender.
+However, this approach raises challenging questions about the status of social constructs and the implications of using them to conduct evaluations of AI systems.
+Determining which social construct applies to a person can be both practically difficult and ethically fraught.
+In many cases, social constructs like gender are simply ascribed to people by institutions of authority, as is the case with much official documentation (e.g., government-issued identification).
+Relying on such ascriptions assumes that they are valid and appropriate.
+In some cases, it may be possible to ask people about their group membership---an approach that is especially important when self-reported information may conflict with official documentation (e.g., when a person does not identify with the gender ascribed to them at birth).
+Yet, in other cases, self-reported information may not be accessible or available at all.
+In these scenarios, it may be tempting to infer group membership from observable properties.
+However, making decisions about which observable properties can serve as reliable proxies for social constructs is an activity that can be viewed as essentializing, stigmatizing, or alienating, especially if this is done in a way that suggests that these properties are common to all members---or only members---of particular groups based on those social constructs.
+It also runs the risk of inaccuracies, especially if group membership is difficult to infer from observable properties.
+Moreover, inferring group membership also raises questions about the ethics of imposing labels on people~\cite{Bogen,andrus2020we}.
+Lastly, we emphasize that people may not want a disaggregated evaluation to be designed and conducted, no matter the potential benefits to uncovering performance disparities involving the groups to which they belong.
+In some cases, this is because the existence of evaluation datasets that contain information about group membership can be actively harmful~\cite{scheuerman19how,raji2020saving}.
+This raises questions about who gets to decide whether an evaluation will or will not take place.\looseness=-1